zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 In most modern buildings and houses, there are what  are called “circuit breakers.”
 There’s just a little switch that you ha ve to turn back on.
 In the old days, including in the house I grew up in many year s ago, we had what were called “fuses.”
 Inside of the fuse, which was basic ally a little cylinder, a little round tube, there was a wire that itself would brea k apart when too much power was going through it.
 In any case, Ben says that if  Nicola had a short circuit, they would end up being without electricity.
 Nicola says , “What am I supposed to do then?”

 Ben says, “Good thing I brought mine,” meaning he b rought his own hair dryer.
 “Let me just check” – let me just see – “that the o utlet is grounded (grounded).”
-“To be grounded” means that there is an electrical wire that runs or goes from the plug to the ground so that it can take away any ext ra electrical charges in the case of a large amount of electricity going through  the wire, such as a short circuit or possibly a lightning strike – when a lar ge amount of electricity is running through the air and eventually the wire during a ba d storm.
+“To be grounded” means that there is an electrical wire that runs or goes from the plug to the ground so that it can take away any ext ra electrical charges in the case of a large amount of electricity going through  the wire, such as a short circuit or possibly a lightning strike – when a lar ge amount of electricity is running through the air and eventually the wire during a bad storm.

 Ben says, “Yeah, I think it’s safe for you to use t his one.”
 Nicola says, “I won’t get electrocuted?”
 “To be electrocuted” (electrocuted) means to be hurt or even killed by having electricity go through your body.
 This ca n happen accidentally, of course.
 In some places, they kill people by electro cuting them when they have committed some sort of crime.

 Ben says, “You won’t even get a little singed” (sin ged).
 “To be singed” means to be burnt a little bit.
-If you have long hair and ar e close to a fire, your hair might
+If you have long hair and are close to a fire, your hair might

 start to burn.
 If you put it out quickly, it would get a little “singed.”
 It would get burnt, but not completely.
 I, fortunately, don’t ha ve to worry about that.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]